Originally posted in March 2014, updated in March 2023

-One of the most enjoyable aspects of major gift fundraising is getting to build relationships with donors.
-But often nonprofits squander the opportunities given to them by not doing any research.
+One of the most enjoyable aspects of major gift fundraising is getting to build relationships with donors—relationships that last beyond one donation and remain strong even when it’s challenging for donors to give.
+But often nonprofits squander the relationship-building opportunities given to them by not doing any research.

 Before we get started, a word of warning: the goal of research isn’t to snoop.
-We’re only going to look at publicly available information, but it can still feel intrusive.
-Your integrity is always worth more than the biggest donation a person might give.
+We’re only going to look at publicly available information, but it still might feel intrusive.
+Your integrity is always worth more than the biggest donation a person could give.
 Always.
 (Click here to tweet that.)

-A good practice is to run yourself through the prospecting tool first.
-That will help you see what comes up and how accurate or inaccurate it is.
-When I recently ran myself through the steps outlined below, I was shocked to see myself listed on boards of nonprofits I’d completely forgotten about.
-It’d been over a decade since they closed, but they still showed up on the list.
+A good practice is to run yourself through the prospecting tool first to help you see what comes up and how accurate it is.
+When I recently ran myself through the steps outlined below, I was shocked to see myself listed on the boards of nonprofits I’d completely forgotten about.
+It’d been over a decade since the organizations closed, but they still showed up on the list.

 - The “notes” on their files